Goaty-yagi/holbertonschool-monty/README.md

 ## Acknowledgements :triangular_ruler:

 This project was developed as part of the curriculum for [Holberton School](https://www.holbertonschool.com/), a campus-based full-stack software engineering program.
-We would like to acknowledge the guidance and support received from our peers and mentors during the development of this Simple Shell project.
+We would like to acknowledge the guidance and support received from our peers and mentors during the development of this Monty Interpreter project.